MickeyKay/custom-post-type-parents/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Include posts and pages in customizeable list.
+* Update parent select to show hierarchy indenting for easier use.

 = 1.0.1 =
 * Fix issue in which custom post types weren't appearing - code was incorrectly referencing `slug`
 * Add admin text to indicate if no custom post types are available to edit